QuickBooks Blog

 A graphic showcases things to consider when hiring a bookkeeper.

-Bookkeepers have a wide variety of skills, so one of the factors you need to consider is what you need them for.
-If it’s basic client billing and documentation, a good solution may be accounting software that can assist you if you still want to play a more hands-on role.
+Bookkeepers offer a wide range of services, so what you need from them will affect your overall costs.
+If you only need basic services like client billing and documentation, a good solution may be accounting software that can assist you if you still want to play a more hands-on role.

 Depending on how much work you have and how long you need services, a contracted worker might be a better option.
 For example, if you’re in a sector that finds business heavier in the fourth quarter than any other time of the year (we’re talking to you, holiday bloggers), contracting may be more cost-effective than keeping someone in-house year-round.